jordan-harlen/weather-app/README.md

 I made this as a way to practice my skills with the involved technologies and to further explorer whether or not Tailwind CSS was for me or not.
 As well as a way to improve my skills in CSS.

+Currently there is a button for your current location but there has been no logic added to it yet.
+It is something I would like to implement in the future.

 ## Table of Contents

 - [Features](#features)